The Ultimate Oman Travel Guide

 Health & Safety

-Oman is an incredibly safe country in regards to crime and violence.
+Oman is an incredibly safe country in regard to crime and violence.
 The most dangerous thing in the country is the heat.

 - Always have some water with you, especially when venturing out into the desert or hiking in the mountains